-It is important to note, as mentioned above, that there is no evidence to suggest that any personally identifiable information has been viewed or misused.
-The personal information that could have been accessed by the unauthorized individual(s) may have included your first and last name, in combination with your bank account number and routing number, or a credit/debit card number with an expiration date.
+It is important to note, as mentioned above, that there is no evidence to suggest that any personally identifiable information has been misused in connection to this incident.
+The personal information that could have been accessed by the unauthorized individual(s) may have included your first name and last name, in combinations with your <<Data Elements>>>.